Wednesday, February 28, 2007

 In the early 21st century, the South Korea cinema has entered a 'Renaissance' and turned into a real treat because an average viewer can enjoy in a original, unpredictable story from another culture.
 South Korean cinematography has indeed become big in the 21st Century.
 "My Sassy Girl" is funny, romantic, hip, quirky, original...and stupid.
 The exposition is really funny (the scene in which the drunk girl throws up on some guy's hair - which turns out to be his wig! - is truly unbelievable) and the end is really touching, but in between the story starts going on ones nerves.
 The humor is too often based on grimaces, annoyance and bizarreness.
 The authors probably thought; "we are going to give you a really good ending and you will forgive us for all the nonsense we served you up until that point", but that didn't work, at least for me.
 Still, it was rather refreshing to have a girl being mean, cynical and abusive, and the guy being a gentle victim for a change, and a lot of scenes were pretty amusing, like the one in which he had to walk in her women's shoes and she in his sneakers, while the song "My Girl" was playing in the background - rather inappropriately.
 "My Sassy Girl" is a good film (the American remake will definitely be worse), but it didn't completely succeed in portraying a different kind of romance, like lets say Capra's masterwork "It Happened One Night" did, which is a jewel of naughty romantic comedy.

-Being There; tragicomedy, USA, 1979, D: Hal Ashby, S: Peter Sellers, Shirley MacLaine, Melvyn Douglas, Jack Warden, Richard Dysart, Richard Basehart, Ruth Attaway, Melendy Britt
+Being There; tragicomedy, USA, 1979, D: Hal Ashby, S: Peter Sellers, Shirley MacLaine, Melvyn Douglas, Jack Warden, Richard Dysart, Richard Basehart, Ruth Attaway, David Clennon, Denise DuBarry, Melendy Britt

 "Being There" is a masterpiece because it dares to question the criteria for every value, not only in film and art, but in life in general.
 Because every value, every emotion is subjective and is created in our own mind.
-There's no reality, just perception.
-The characters in the film are smart, wealthy and powerful, but don't know how to be happy, while Chance is not smart, but knows how to be happy without anything because he is free of desire and acts like Nietzsche's "Free spirit", being, in a strange way, superior to them and simply independent.
+Perception and bias can decisively alter reality.
+The characters in the film are smart, wealthy and powerful, but do not know how to be happy, while Chance is not smart, but knows how to be happy without anything because he is free of desire and acts like Nietzsche's "Free spirit", being, in a strange way, superior to them and simply independent.
 But although the film's messages are serious, the movie itself presents them in a light, albeit funny way, and Peter Sellers, after leaving the low humor of many of his comedies, is unbelievable as the main protagonist and probably gave the role of his career, a one that's so charming that could convert even his biggest hater.

 In one of the funniest subtle scenes, Chance is in a talk show responding to the state of the economy by telling how "after the winter, there is spring.
 Some plants grow better in the light while others in the dark".
 It's hard to analyze this film without mentioning its end; In the last scene Chance is walking around the Rand's estate, observing the nature.
 He stops when he reaches the edge of a lake.
 And then the stagerring ending sets in.
 In the background you can hear the words; "Life is a state of mind".
 Obviously, the ending can be interpreted in a lot of ways too.
-Some would say the whole film is a giant satire about religion, some that it's a sad fact that people only see what they want to see and never realize the truth, some that it's about misunderstanding, some that Chance has gotten so powerful that he can't make a "false step" no matter what he does.
+Some would say the whole film is a giant satire on religion and any ideology, some that it is a sad fact that people only see what they want to see and never realize the truth, some that it is about misunderstanding, some that Chance has gotten so "lucky" that he cannot make a "false step" no matter what he does.
 All of them could be true, but they all show how Chance is 'detached' from our world.
 The last words in the film are "Life is a state of mind".
-So, Chance became a myth, but what if your idol is also myth?
-What if your dream job is only a myth?
-Money, love, family...
-What if everything people think is important in life is also only a myth?
-Can we really know what is truly great to us, not what the society expects us to think it is great?
-Chance is a symbol for the meaning of life: nobody knows what it is, what its essence is, where it is going, and everyone's view is right.
-Everything in life is only as important as people's mind percieved it to be - maybe the movie is saying that we should not be shaped by the world, but that we should change and rearrange the world by our own rules.
+This concludes the film's theme—there is no idealism.
+An idealistic Chance does not exist, and neither does anything people idealize as perfection.
+It is disturbing, this human need to find and invent idols even when there are none.
+Everything in life is only as important as people's mind percieved it to be—maybe the movie is saying that we should not be shaped by the world, but that we should change and rearrange the world by our own rules.